ceeoinnovations/musicalInstruments/Setting Up MIDI/BLE MIDI/README.md

 ## CONNECTING SPIKE AS A MIDI DEVICE

 #### SET UP FILES
-1. On the device you are using to download code onto your SPIKE hub, go to the [Github repository](https://github.com/ceeoinnovations/musicalInstruments).
+1. On the device you are using to download code onto your SPIKE hub, access this [Github repository](https://github.com/ceeoinnovations/musicalInstruments/Setting%20Up%20MIDI/BLE%20MIDI/).
 2. Download the following programs onto your computer:
     1. ble_CBR.py
     2. ble_advertising.py